 Blood transfusions.
 These can give you more red blood cells and ease symptoms from severe anemia.

 Immunomodulators.
 Blood cancer drugs like lenalidomide (Revlimid) and thalidomide (Thalomid) treat anemia in MF.
 They, too, have side effects, including diarrhea, itching, joint pain, muscle cramps, and nausea.
 And they lower the type of blood cells that help you fight off infections.
-They may also cause birth defects, so don't take them if you're pregnant or trying to get pregnant.
+They may also cause severe to fatal birth defects, so don't take them if there is any chance you may become pregnant.

 Interferon alfa-2a.
 Your doctor might try injections of these man-made versions of cells your body creates to fight tumors.
 It could cause depression or worsen problems like diabetes, immune disorders, and thyroid conditions.